SeaShell92/shell-website/source/uni-projects.md

 My final year dissertation had a focus on Geographic Information Systems.
 I created a website to demonstrate my knowledge and my ability visually represent large amounts of data on a map using Leaflet and JavaScript.

-The website I made for this project is available to view <a href="https://ces-web2.southwales.ac.uk/students/30021038/IS3D660/home.html" target="_blank">here</a> but please note, it is hosted by the University and may not always be available.
+The website I made for this project is available to view <a href="https://shelley-web-map.netlify.app/" target="_blank">here</a> (opens in new tab).
+The first 3 toggles show the information using locally stored data in geoJSON files.
+The 4th toggle, titled "Accidents per km" is no longer functional because I accessed and displayed the data using a Web Map Service (WMS) request to the university's GeoServer, which I no longer have a valid connection to.

 <a href="https://github.com/SeaShell92/IndividualProject2023" target="_blank">Traffic Accident Mapping Code</a> Note: Although you are free to download my code, without the information in the database, the code alone may not function as intended.